 A partner in the firm's White Collar Defense & Investigations group, Debra Schreck has significant experience representing clients in complex investigations and litigation matters across a wide range of industries.

-Ms. Schreck defends clients in federal and state litigation, including actions brought under the qui tam provisions of the False Claims Act and involving the Food, Drug & Cosmetic Act, the Anti-Kickback Statute and other healthcare statutes and regulations.
+Debra defends clients in federal and state litigation, including actions brought under the qui tam provisions of the False Claims Act (FCA) and involving the Food, Drug & Cosmetic Act, the Anti-Kickback Statute (AKS) and other healthcare statutes and regulations.
 She also conducts and counsels clients in connection with large-scale internal investigations and internal training programs.

 - Eli Lilly and Company in qui tam suit brought by a relator in Eastern District of Texas, alleging kickback claims in connection with nurse education and reimbursement support programs.